neskoskin/mean-clean/README.md

 # MEAN clean app

 MEAN project configuration I use for development.
-Contains the directory structure and uses Gulp for js and less processing (bundling, ugli/minificaiton) and nodemon for running the express server.
+Contains the directory structure for a MEAN application.
+Uses Gulp for js and less processing (bundling, ugli/minificaiton), and nodemon for running the express server.

 The project structure in summary: